echo-devim/fhex/README.md

-# Fhex - A Fucking HexEditor
+# Fhex - A Full-Featured HexEditor

 This project is born with the aim to develop a lightweight, but useful tool.
 The reason is that the existing hex editors have some different limitations (e.g. too many dependencies, missing hex coloring features, etc.).